ClementLaval/unanime/README.md

     iterationStart: 1.2,
     // select at which iteration animation start (number) | default: 0
     fill: 'both',
-    // apply the style to your targets 'none', 'auto', 'backwards', 'forwards', 'both' (string) | default: 'both',
+    // apply the style to your targets 'none', 'auto', 'backwards', 'forwards', 'both' (string) | default: 'both'
     composite: 'replace',
     // choose how each keyframe impact the style, 'replace', 'add', 'accumulate' | default: 'replace'
     playbackRate: 1,